• Skip to main content

 Set another towel down to one side and place a bin of warm water on top of this towel.

-Finally, lay out your tools within easy reach where they won’t be in your way.
+Finally, lat your tools within easy reach where they won’t be in your way.

 For details on my tools, visit the post: Basket Weaving Tools: What you Will Need to Get Started.